Bayview Avenue: History

 In the late 1990s, York Region conducted several road needs studies near Lake Wilcox, which determined that the disjointed and disconnected Bayview Avenue should be connected from Stouffville Road in the south to Bloomington Road in the north.
 A lengthy battle ensued between environmentalists, upset over continuing construction in the supposedly protected Oak Ridges Moraine.
 The discovery of Jefferson salamanders in the study area resulted in several modifications to the design of the route, including a 70 m structure over a dry ravine, as well as five amphibian tunnels.
 On November 17, 2002, the new extension was opened, including a widened intersection at Stouffville Road.
 The former route of Bayview was turned into several short streets (Olde Bayview Avenue, Sunset Beach Road and Bayview Park Lane), which lie directly west of the new roadway.

 Bayview Avenue was once proposed to be renamed Kilgour Avenue by the town of Leaside, after Joseph Kilgour, whose widow sold his farm, Sunnybrook, to the city of Toronto on the condition that it never be developed.
 Today, Sunnybrook Hospital and Sunnybrook Park occupy those lands.
-While Bayview was never renamed, a recently constructed street south of the hospital carries the name Kilgour Road today.
+While Bayview was never renamed, a side street south of the hospital carries the name Kilgour Road today.